EfeAraz/RSA-Socket/README.md

 ## TODO
-- [ ] send public key from server to other client
+- [ ] set/get usernames for clients
-- [ ] get public keys, save it and send it to other client
+- [ ] save files to server and send it later to clients
-- [ ] get public key from server
 - [ ] implement other settings like file transfer
 - [ ] logs
+- [ ] save functions to header files
 - [ ] add salt to messages/keys
 - [ ] protection against DoS and other security related attacks